openzfs/openzfs-docs/docs/Getting Started/RHEL-based distro/RHEL 8-based distro Root on ZFS/0-overview.rst

   can be verified by motherboard firmware to be untempered, which should be sufficient for most purposes.

-  Secure Boot is supported out-of-the-box by RHEL 8-based distro.
+  Secure Boot is not supported out-of-the-box due to ZFS module.